Invest in India FDI and Profit Repatriation – IT Sector

 Share buyback

-Due to the removal of dividend distribution tax (DDT), now the profits distributed by a private limited company is fully taxable in the hands of the recipient and many Indian companies are looking at different options through which they can distribute the profits generated by the company.
+Due to the removal of dividend distribution tax (DDT), now the profits distributed by a private limited company are fully taxable in the hands of the recipient, and many Indian companies are looking at different options to distribute the profits generated by the company.
 One of the ways is that Company can explore the share buyback option.
-Here the company can utilize reserves by offering to buy the shares at a pre-defined price.
-Usually, this price will be at a premium, that is more than the acquisition price.
-After the buyback of shares, the company will cancel the shares and reduce their share capital so the share holding pattern will remain unchanged.
+Here the company can utilise reserves by offering to buy the shares at a pre-defined price.
+Usually, this price will be at a premium, which is more than the acquisition price.
+After the buyback of shares, the company will cancel the shares and reduce its share capital so that the shareholding pattern will remain unchanged.
+However, there is a withholding tax of 20 percent on distributed income at the time of buyback.
+Distributed income is the difference between the amount paid at the time of buyback and the amount received by the company at the time of the issue of shares.

 Taxation will depend on the DTAAs, in the event of share buybacks, operate diversely, and the tax liability depends on the specific tenets of each DTAA.